 imension of Customer Explanation Score Contact Physical presence The customer is present for such steps as working to understand customer needs and answering specific questions.
 Other steps such as researching product information do not involve as direct contact.
-1 What is processed 6 Contact intensity The customer is actively involved and there is high service customization process 7 Personal attention There is considerable personal attention and confiding in working to understand customer needs and in maintaining a continuing relationship with the customer.
-7 Method of delivery Much of the delivery is through phone-to-phone contact.
+1 What is processed The customer is the focus of what is being processed in certain steps, such as the specific product explanation.
+However, researching product information lies more in the category of information-based service rather than people-processing services.
+6 Contact intensity The customer is actively involved and there is high service customization process 7 Personal attention There is considerable personal attention and confiding in working to understand customer needs and in maintaining a continuing relationship with the customer.
+7 Method of delivery Much of the delivery is through phone-to-phone contact .
 7